This post may contain affiliate links.

 More on that in a later post.

 Up here is the Everest View Hotel , the highest hotel in the world at an altitude of 3962m.

 We can promise you the views are worth coming for.
 If you were to walk direct from Namche to The Everest View it would probably take you 1-2 hours of steep up-hill with many stone steps.

 This is the classic acclimatisation hike from Namche.

 The descent to Namche is incredibly steep and largely consists of high stone steps.
 It’s a little treacherous and very hard work to climb if you’re heading in the opposite direction.

-Further along the trail, near Pangboche, another monastery holds a yeti hand and skull, this one can also be visited as a side trek.
+Further along the trail, near Pangboche, another monastery holds a yeti hand and skull or scalp, this one can also be visited as a side trek.
 If you just want to quickly visit Khumjung you can do this as part of your acclimatisation walk to the Everest View Hotel.
 Most trekking groups and guides will take you to the Everest View Hotel and it gets incredibly crowded in peak season.

 Not so many extend their walk to visit Khumjung and neighbouring Khunde.
 Nepal’s location, culture, and history offers visitors so much, please try to visit Nepal.
 They need our tourist dollar.